mnr/writing-wip/kwak-anthology.md

 Araci liked Portland.
 Aside from the constant re-construction, it was clean and friendly.
 It didn't smell and transportation had been planned for efficient travel.
 Most other cities were a scribble of roads, rails, and bike paths placed around existing buildings.

 The room he stood in was unlike Portland in every way.
-An explosion had propelled improvised missles towards the window, but none had broken through.
-They were earthquake-proof, designed not to shred the pedestrians below with lethal glass daggers.
+An explosion had propelled improvised missles from the back of the condominium towards the window.
+None had broken through.
+The windows were earthquake-proof, designed not to shred the pedestrians below with lethal glass daggers.
 Despite the cracks and bulls-eyes, they were the most intact feature of this room.

 There were more people in this room than it was intended to host.
 Two fire inspectors, a police imaging technician, two appliance maintenance people, a condo maintenance administrator, and her assistant all tried not to disturb the chaos.
 Three home owners association board members and neighbors on all sides of this condo stood in the hallway.

 The coppery, sweet, meaty smell of burnt flesh emanated from Dakota Williams, the recently deceased occupant of the condominium.
 She lay on her back in the middle of the room, her right arm near the earthquake pillar, severed at the shoulder.
 Her left forearm lay near the door.
 Bits of face, hair, and scalp were stuck to the broken window.
 The explosion had burned through her clothing and flesh.

 Araci stepped around Dakota and through the door to his left.
 This showed the bedroom and a small bathroom.
 The bathroom was tidy, but not spotless.
 There were two toothbrushes in a cup.
 Before Araci could access the medical records kept by the bathroom mirror he'd need a privacy waiver.
 He filed the request, but it would be days before department lawyers could get it cleared.

+Dakota's internet trail included pictures of her in Montevideo, always smiling, often in the middle of a plaza.
+In a video dated January 2059, a boy named David Lopez appeared.
+David lived in Portland, Oregon and was in Montevideo for an open source software convention.
+Three weeks later, Dakota travelled to Portland for a long weekend.
+Five weeks later David returned to Montevideo, with several videos at Playa de Los Pocitos in daylight and dancing at night.
+The videos became more playful and intimate, leading up to Dakota's trip to Portland.

+David Lopez most certainly owned the second toothbrush.
+His absence was a gaping hole in the narrative.
+He wasn't a man of mystery, he had his own complete internet story.
+But he picked an interesting moment to go missing.
+Araci made a note to find him.

 The bed was ruffled and a few kitchen items thrown in by the explosion.
 A small desk was cluttered with electronics parts and tools, the sorts of things an Electronics Engineer might use.